(CNN) — As things heat up in the United States and the rest of the Northern Hemisphere in May, so do the travel opportunities.

 And May is a great time to come to Tennessee's second-largest city.
 It will likely be quite warm, especially toward Memorial Day, but you'll miss the truly hot, humid weather of a Lower Mississippi River summer.

-This city goes all out for its Memphis in May celebration, a month-long fete of music, food, athleticism and culture.
-For 2018, highlights include the Beale Street Music Festival (May 4-6), a salute to the Czech Republic (May 7-13), barbecue contest (May 16-19) and a river run (May 26).
+This city goes all out for its Memphis in May celebration, a monthlong fete of music, food, athleticism and culture.
+For 2019, highlights include the Beale Street Music Festival (May 3-5), barbecue contest (May 15-18), a river run (May 25) and screenings of various movies with Memphis as the setting (various times).
 To contact festival organizers directly: 56 South Front Street, Memphis 38103.
-Phone: + (901) 525-4611) Folks probably know something about some of the most famed attractions in Memphis already: Graceland, home of Elvis Presley.
+Phone: + 1 901 525 4611) Folks probably know something about some of the most famed attractions in Memphis already: Graceland, home of Elvis Presley.
 Beale Street, boulevard of the blues.
 The Peabody Hotel and its daily parade of ducks.
 So Hall has recommended some other things to do that may not be quite as widely known: -- Sun Studio: Cut your own record at Sun Studio, said to be the birthplace of rock 'n' roll.
 This is the small, unimposing studio where a young Elvis Presley, Jerry Lee Lewis and Johnny Cash first recorded their now signature sounds.
 (706 Union Avenue, Memphis 38103.
-Phone: +1 901- 521-0664) -- Stax Museum of American Soul Music: Learn the history of soul music at on the site of the original Stax Records, where you can see Isaac Hayes' blue '72 Cadillac, Ike Turner's Fender guitar and a century-old church from the Mississippi Delta.
+Phone: +1 901- 521-0664) -- Stax Museum of American Soul Music: Learn the history of soul music on the site of the original Stax Records, where you can see Isaac Hayes' blue '72 Cadillac, Ike Turner's Fender guitar and a century-old church from the Mississippi Delta.
 (926 East McLemore Avenue Memphis, 38106.
 Phone: +1 901-942-7685) -- Memphis Brooks Museum of Art: Peruse paintings from the Italian Renaissance, British portraiture and more.
 The museum's 1916 Beaux Arts building in Overton Park is a work of art itself.
 (1934 Poplar Avenue Memphis, 38104.
 Phone: +1 901-544-6200)